New Student FAQS

 Where will I do my laundry?

-Porter has two laundry rooms: one attached to the E-building and the other in the B building.
-You will not need to bring any quarters as our machines are card-operated.
+Porter has two laundry rooms: one attached to the E-building in the apartments and the other in the B Building.
+You will not need to bring coins as our machines are card-operated.
 New students will be provided a card upon move in.
 However, you will need to bring your own detergent and fabric softener.

 Will my cell phone work on-campus?

 The UCSC campus is located on a large hill overlooking Santa Cruz and the Monterey Bay.
-Since the campus has many tall redwood trees and buildings are situated within the trees, cell phone reception is extremely sporadic.
+Since the campus has many tall redwood trees and buildings are situated within the trees, cell phone reception may vary.
 The quality of your reception on-campus really depends on your carrier.
 Our micro cellular antennas service Nextel/Sprint, Verizon, ATT/Cingular and T-Mobile plans.

 How will I get around campus and downtown?